 Like singing, piano playing is required of all college music majors.
 If you started on piano but switched to a different instrument, pull out your old books and brush up.
 If you have never played before, start as soon as you can; junior college Beginning Piano classes are a cost-effective alternative to private lessons.

 Students who don’t start music theory until college often struggle, particularly those musicians whose backgrounds are primarily or exclusively aural (i.e., vocalists, drummers, and guitarists).
 Any pre-college theory background is helpful.
-High school Advanced Placement (AP) Music Theory classes are a tremendous opportunity; so are junior college Music Fundamentals courses.
-Numerous self-study methods, such as those at musictheorypro.com, are also available.
+High school Advanced Placement (AP) Music Theory classes are a tremendous opportunity; so are community college courses.
+Numerous self-study methods are available online.

 Familiarity with computer notation programs is beneficial.